wiseallie/exception_notification/README.md

 *String, optional*

 Username of the bot.
-Default: 'ExceptionNotifierBot'.
+Defaults to the name you set as such on slack

 ##### custom_hook